All Things Cybersecurity on Display and in Discussion at RSA 2019

 The security information and Event Management (SIEM) space is seeing some churn with acquisitions (bye bye AlienVault) and new entrants (hello Microsoft Azure Sentinel).
 Azure Sentinel is a cloud SIEM that is currently in “preview” (the Microsoft equivalent of beta) and there’s no word yet on pricing or general availability.
 The existing SIEM crowd is probably sweating.
 The continued challenge, however, still revolves around retaining good talent (the cybersecurity skills shortage) and finding true threats amongst all the noise.
 Azure Sentinel may prove a better SIEM mousetrap to replace existing SIEMs, but the ability to locate bad stuff and find/retain skilled staff continue to be the more pressing problems.

 Speaking of cybersecurity staffing problems, ISACA grabbed some headlines by publishing their State of Cybersecurity report.
 More than half of information security folks surveyed had unfilled cybersecurity positions in their organization, and 60% of enterprises are waiting at least three months to hire new cybersecurity staff.
 For those of you looking to combine law enforcement and cybersecurity, the FBI had a large recruiting booth at RSA Conference.
 If you have problems locating good staff, consider a SOC-as-a-service to solve the problem.

-And speaking of SOC-as-a-service, if you stopped by the Arctic Wolf booth at RSA, we hope you enjoyed the conversation and the tchotchkes (we have the best swag!).
+And speaking of SOC-as-a-service, if you stopped by the Arctic Wolf booth at RSA Conference 2019, we hope you enjoyed the conversation and the tchotchkes (we have the best swag!).
 I hope to see you at RSA Conference 2020!

 Learn more about SOC-as-a-service by downloading the Definitive Guide to SOC-as-a-Service!